hemihydrate/blog/00-intro.md

 right.
 I mostly played first person shooters, meaning I wouldn't even *see* my in-game character, but somehow it still mattered a lot.

-Computers provided me with a comfort zone of virtual reality which, I think now, made me escape the reality a bit too much.
+Computers provided me with a comfort virtual world which, I think now, made me escape the reality a bit too much.

 ## School